ddjura/magescotch/README.md

 This environment is based on the Vagrant base box Magemalt.
 To request new software to be added, please open an issue on the [Magemalt repository](https://github.com/joshuaswarren/magemalt).

-Magescotch is designed to allow you to experiment with Magento (both Magento 1 and Magento 2).
-While sample installations of M1 and M2 are setup for you, the main purpose of the environment is to give you a place to work on your own projects.
+Magescotch is designed to allow you to experiment with Magento.
+While sample installations of M2 is setup for you, the main purpose of the environment is to give you a place to work on your own projects.

 Magescotch is built for general purpose use, but began with conferences and training sessions in mind.
 Because of how dodgy conference wifi can be, we include any tool we think you might need in the Magescotch base box.
 When in doubt, poke around /usr/local/src/ for lots of preloaded goodies.
 The Composer cache is also prewarmed with a number of Magento-related libraries.
 This makes Magescotch also especially useful on planes, trains and other situations with little-to-no bandwidth available.